mahendranv/mahendranv.github.io/graphql/_posts/2021-05-16-graphql-date-conversion.md

 tags: [android, kotlin, graphql]
 ---

-# Making the most out of GraphQL - Type Adapters
+# Get productive with GraphQL - Type Adapters

-One of the demanding feature in any serializer-deserializer is the ability to convert data to user defined format.
+One of the demanding features in any serializer-deserializer is the ability to convert data to user defined format.
 GraphQL is smart enough to generate classes & parsers for your primitive / nested objects.
 However, there are cases where GQL cannot determine what to do with a field.
 In such cases, we can lend a hand and get type safe fields in return.

 Usecase taken for this post is `timestamp` -- It's string by transmission but we need it as Date object.
 We'll peek though the schema & query files that drives the codegen and get it to bend for our need.